-ABT works with members-in-training to help them acquire the necessary training and contributes a percentage of financial support for training expenses.
+All-Nations works with members-in-training to help them acquire the necessary training and contributes a percentage of financial support for training expenses.

-Bible Translation and Church Planting Teams
+The Bible Translation and Church Planting Team

 Discipling and church planting is the responsibility of all team members.

 The Bible translation, as well as any community development, serves this goal of church planting.
 This is why, in the illustration above, Bible translation and church planting are shown as a joint project.
-However, ABT will have primary oversight of the translation process, and the sending church will have primary jurisdiction in church-planting responsibilities.
+However, All-Nations will have primary oversight of the translation process, and the sending church will have primary jurisdiction in church-planting responsibilities.